auto3000/meta-nanopi-neo-air/README.md

 # meta-nanopi-neo-air - Meta Layer for Nanopi Neo AIr

-For use with

-- poky morty
-- meta-openembedded morty
-- meta-sunxi master
+This README file contains information on building the meta-nanopi-neo-air BSP layer.
+Please see the corresponding sections below for details.

+This layer provides:
-- Linux 4.11.2 (based on FriendlyArm Linux release)
+- Linux 4.11.2 based on FriendlyArm Linux release
+- U-Boot 2017.05 based on FriendlyArm U-Boot release

 Current status:
 1. WiFi Test OK
 2. Audio codec Test OK
 3. Bluetooth Untested

+## Dependencies

+This layer depends on:

+  URI: git://git.yoctoproject.org/poky
+  branch: morty

+  URI: git://git.openembedded.org/meta-openembedded
+  branch: morty

+  URI: git://github.com/linux-sunxi/meta-sunxi
+  branch: master

 ## Flashing NanoPi image on SD card
 At some moments, you definitely need to push your piece of software on your Pi: